 When students are approximately one year from graduation, they begin the application for graduation process with the assistance of the academic advisor.
-The Application for Graduation and Program Evaluation Review (available in the PGS Records Office or Advising) must be filed with the Registrar no later than six months before the student intends to graduate (June 15 for the December Commencement, February 15 for the August Commencement, or November 15 for the May Commencement).
+The Application for Graduation and Program Evaluation Review (available in the PGS Records Office or Advising) must be filed with the Registrar no later than six months before the student intends to graduate (June 15 for the December Commencementor November 15 for the May Commencement).
 The Registrar and academic advisor will review the Application for Graduation to ensure that all requirements for graduation will be met and to notify students in writing of deficiencies.
 Students must confirm the completion of major requirements with the academic advisor.